-Following the completion of this offering, our executive officers, directors and greater than 5% stockholders, in the aggregate, will own approximately 75.6% of our outstanding common stock, which percentage includes shares that certain of our stockholders, including our existing principal stockholders, and their affiliated entities and certain of our directors have agreed to purchase in this offering.
+Our executive officers, directors and greater than 5% stockholders, in the aggregate, currently own 75.6% of our outstanding common stock.
 As a result, such persons, acting together, will have the ability to control our management and affairs and substantially all matters submitted to our stockholders for approval, including the election and removal of directors and approval of any significant transaction.
 These persons will also have the ability to control our management and business affairs.
 This concentration of ownership may have the effect of delaying, deferring or preventing a change in control, impeding a merger, consolidation, takeover or other business combination involving us, or discouraging a potential acquirer from making a tender offer or otherwise attempting to obtain control of our business, even if such a transaction would benefit other stockholders.